 There is evidence from several studies that marijuana exposure during development can cause long-term or even permanent injury to the brain.
 This is especially possible when use starts in adolescence and continues to constant use in adulthood.
 Animal studies showed unusually high levels in the cannabinoid receptors in an animal brain.

 THC, the active ingredient in marijuana is mildly hallucinogenic and probably interacts with several chemical pathways.
 Furthermore, memory damage from marijuana use happens because THC changes how the hippocampus (the area in the brain responsible for memory formation) processes information.

 Unfortunately, it’s difficult to make definite conclusions about the long-term effects of marijuana use on the human brain because the study participants tended to use multiple substances.
 Likewise, there is often little information about the participants’ health or mental functions before the study.
 The National Institutes of Health (NIH) is funding the Adolescent Brain Cognitive Development (ABCD) study This ABCD study will follow a large number of young Americans from late childhood (before drug use) to early adulthood.

 Real Rewards Through Treatment

-You can no doubt now see why addiction is considered a brain disease.
+Ultimately, how do drugs affect the brain?
+The general answer is in numerous different ways.
+Thus, you can no doubt now see why addiction is considered a brain disease.
 It is a chronic disease like diabetes or hypertension and it can be treated.
 If you or someone close to you is struggling with an addiction, we can get you on the way to recovery at Florida Center for Recovery.
 Our experienced, professional staff has one job.
 Their duty is only to care for you or your loved one and help you through detox, therapy, and ongoing treatment.
 Contact us now.
 These issues are too serious to wait, or worse, ignore.